eyedeekay/si-i2p-plugin/README.md

 If it wasn't super, super obvious to everyone, it's really, really easy to tell the difference between this proxy and the default i2p/i2pd http proxies and I don't think there's anything I can do about that.
+Also *if you're the only* *person to visit a particular group of colluding eepSites* then it's *still* *possible to link your activities by timing*, but *I don't think it's possible* to "*prove*" that it the same person exactly(certainly not in a cryptographic sense), just that it's likely to be the same person.
+I can't do anything about a small anonymity set.
+By the way, as far as I know, using this will drastically reduce your anonymity set unless it's widely adopted.
+TESTING ONLY.

 I am now fairly certain that it can't be forced to retrieve URL's outside the i2p network in properly configured browsers under normal circumstances.
 Remember